It didn't take long for a tech company to copy Amazon Echo.

 At launch, Google Home works with Nest, SmartThings, Philips Hue, and IFTTT.
 Google Home also acts as a Chromecast receiver.
 So, with just your voice, you'll be able to ask Google Assistant to adjust your Nest Thermostat or turn off your Philips Hue lights or fling content via Chromecast to your TV.
 Google plans to work with more partners so you can control more things in the home.

-Featured brands that work with Echo include Samsung SmartThings, Philips Hue, Wemo, Insteon, Wink, Honeywell.
+Featured brands that work with Echo include Samsung SmartThings, Philips Hue, Wemo, Insteon, Wink, and Honeywell.
 You can find a full list of compatible devices and shop for these devices from here on Amazon.
-Because Echo has been around for a couple years longer than Google Home, it got a head start and already has tonnes of partnerships lined up.
+Because Echo has been around for a couple years longer than Google Home, it got a head start and already has tonnes of partnerships lined up - from in-car to at-home and beyond.

 Google Home vs Amazon Echo: Integrations